-8 NYCRR Sections 100.2, 100.4(d), 100.5, 100.6, 100.7, 100.8, 100.9, and 200.5
+8 NYCRR §§ 100.1(i), 100.2(f), 100.4(d), 100.5, 100.6, and 200.5

-NOTE: Refer also to Policies #7221 -- Participation in Graduation Ceremonies and Activities #7222 -- Diploma or Credential Options for Students with Disabilities
+NOTE: Refer also to Policy #7222 -- Diploma or Credential Options for Students with Disabilities

 SUBJECT: PARTICIPATION IN GRADUATION CEREMONIES AND ACTIVITIES

 Any student who has satisfactorily completed all graduation requirements will be permitted to participate in the graduation ceremony and all related graduation activities of his or her graduating class subject to certain exceptions.
 Students may be prohibited from participating in the graduation ceremony or related graduation activities as a consequence of violating the District's Code of Conduct.